 We’re all busy and tend to overlook things when going on holiday or travelling, but please have a read through and you’ll see how a few easy steps will make life so much easier for you when abroad <3

-Tips for Travelling with Severe Allergies / Medical Conditions
+Tips for Travelling with Allergies, Sun Allergy & other Medical Conditions

 So get your pen and notepad out aaannnnnd here we go!